Student FAQ

 If you receive scholarships, grants and/or loans and plan to utilize them during study abroad, you should schedule an appointment with your financial aid adviser before leaving campus.

 The Office of Study Abroad administers awards available to students who are studying on approved Tulane programs.
-You can search for these scholarships on the Supplemental Funding for Study Abroad page of our website.
 Your host program provider may also have scholarships or grants available.
 More information will be found on the scholarship section of their website.
 Finally, students can apply for national scholarship programs, such as the Benjamin A. Gilman International Scholarship Program, DAAD (German Academic Exchange Service) or the David L. Boren Scholarship directly.
 OSA strongly recommends that if you are interested in these scholarships, you begin the research process early – even one-to-two years prior to departure – as scholarship deadlines can come well before program application deadlines.
 Please keep in mind that these additional awards may alter your overall financial aid package.

 Yes, you do need to pay the program deposit.
 The Office of Study Abroad does not pay the deposit nor is it covered by your Tulane tuition.
 The deposit is essentially a guarantee that you will attend the program and ensures that the program will hold your spot once you’ve been admitted.
 If you do not attend the program, the deposit will generally not be refunded.
 In most cases, this deposit will ultimately be applied to your study abroad housing fee.